IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * Vite is a blazing fast frontend building tool that utilizes modern JavaScript functionality and is optimized to obtain faster and more high performance websites compared to the widely used Webpack build tool.
 * WebSpeech API
   * The WebSpeech API is a JavaScript interface that allows users to incorporate speech recognition as data for our web application.
 This will be one the main APIs for our program, so that we can integrate voice commands from the user into to-do list funcitonality, to provide a hands-free experience and more accesibility features.
-* Hugging Face:
+* Google Gemini AI API
-  * Hugging Face will provide us a wide selection of open source AI models that allow us to produce suggested tasks for users based on their previous ones.
+  * Allows us to produce suggested tasks for users based on their previous ones.
 This tool will primarily be used for recommending tasks and one of our stretch goals is to use this API to process natural language into to-do list functionality, so that our web application is even easier to use.
-Further research is being conducted as to which AI model(s) will be used to best fit our use cases.
 * MongoDB:
   * MongoDB is going to be used to grant us access to a database.
 Team members in our group have free access to the database throufh previous or current OSU courses, so MongoDB was chosen to store user tasks in a JSON like format.
 A data base allows users to access tasks across multiple devices and allow our AI model to pull tasks from the database to produce suggestions.
 * Render